Health Resources

 • carry the relevant documentation about the heart condition

-For long aircraft flights it is sensible to use the support stockings and take aspirin or an equivalent unless your doctor advises against it.
+For long aircraft flights it is recommended to use the support stockings and take aspirin or an equivalent unless your doctor advises against it.

 Diet

 Special diets are not normally necessary for those with heart disease.
-As with everyone it is important to have a balanced diet and not to eat to excess.
-It is however important to maintain a normal weight - excess weight means more work for the heart.
+As with everyone, it is important to have a balanced diet and not to eat to excess.
+It is however important to maintain a normal weight as excess weight means more work for the heart.

 Infection